freiheit-com/kuberpult/cli/README.md

 ### Getting commit deployments

-You can get commit deployments by using the **get-commit-deployments** command.
+You can get the deployment status of a commit by using the **get-commit-deployments** command.
+This answers the question "is my commit deployed yet, according to kuberpult", for all environments.

 The CLI offers the following parameters for getting commit deployments:
 ```